jgongy/scripts/filter-excel/README.md

 The "-r" flag is optional.
 If not passed, then the program creates or overwrites a text file called "results.txt".

+The "--case-insensitive" flag is optional.
+If passed, then all searches for keywords are case insensitive.
+For example, if passed, the keywords "SEA" and "sea" will be equivalent.

 num\_rows: The number of rows of data.